 - Hero's Journey: Referenced by Doctor Fugue while trying to persuade Mona to save the world.

-- Mad Scientist: Dr. Fugue is a Mummy who seems extremely interested in carving up bodies and putting them back together.
+- Mad Scientist: Dr. Fugue is a Ghost who seems extremely interested in carving up bodies and putting them back together.

 - Monster Mash: Literally every monster and supernatural baddie has come out to play thanks to the apparent death of the Phagocyte.

-- Our Monsters Are Weird: All monsters are physical representations of the greatest fear of the person they're tied to.
+- Our Monsters Are Weird: All monsters are tied to a respective human.
+They are born at the same time as their human, and they become the physical representations of the human's greatest fear.
 They also become immortal if they kill the human they're tied to, but die if their human dies by any other means.

 - Our Werewolves Are Different: Banjo, the were-opossum.